 Impeccably designed, we were struck by the modern take on Alpine tradition, as well as the view of the prehistoric Peterbühl hill crowned by the 14th-century St. Peter Chapel from our suite’s balcony.
 The spacious room was complete with Alpine-chic furnishings and touches such as reclaimed oak flooring, plush forest green accents, antler-mounted lamps and snow-white armchairs cozied up next to a fireplace.

 The bed looked as if it had sink-in comfort that invites deep sleep.
 But our favorite feature of the room was the double shower enclosed by stone and glass.

-However, no surprise, our relaxation during our stay day did not end with a morning shower.
-The ancient walls of Romantik Hotel Turm’s spa complex reveal everything from seductive nooks inspiring calm to a midnight black outdoor pool that ripples into a candlelit cove with an indoor Jacuzzi.
+However, no surprise, that relaxation during our stay did not end with a morning shower.
+The ancient walls of Romantik Hotel Turm’s spa complex hold everything from seductive nooks inspiring calm to a midnight black outdoor pool that ripples into a candlelit cove with an indoor Jacuzzi.

-Unwinding in the warm tranquilness of the pool and Jacuzzi after every day of hiking was a must for us.
+Unwinding in the tranquil pool and Jacuzzi after hiking was a must for us.
 From the pool’s edge, we adored watching the sleeping giant of Schlern turn shades of a rose as the setting sun performed its theater of alpenglow.

 We then would ease into a light sleep in a relaxation room dappled with the boughs of quaking aspens while listening to the enrapturing rhythm of water dripping.
 Wholly renewed each night after time in the spa, we would then ready ourselves for a gourmet evening.